btrettel/blastersim/to-do.md

     - need parallel RNG
 - Stopping criteria based on acceleration to find optimal barrel length
 - Check entropy conservation.
+- Order-of-accuracy tests
+    - single control volume constant pressure test with atmospheric pressure and friction
+        - seigel_theory_1965 eq.
+3-2 is a simpler version of this (just subtract atmospheric and friction pressures from the pressure to factor those in)
+        - Can test the following: `x`, `x_dot`, `e_f`

 ***